rng-guy/NFSMWBartender/APPENDIX.md

 * This feature is incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter mod](https://github.com/nlgxzef/NFSMWUnlimiter/releases) by nlgxzef.
 Either delete Bartender's `Labels.ini` configuration file or disable Unlimiter's version of the feature by editing its `NFSMWUnlimiterSettings.ini` file.

 * Bartender ignores vehicles and (Binary) string labels that don't exist in the game.

+* You can use the [Binary tool](https://github.com/SpeedReflect/Binary/releases/tag/v2.8.3) by MaxHwoy to edit the game's strings or add new ones.

 * If you don't define a valid `default` label, vehicles without labels won't cause notifications.